sirech/homepage2/src/pages/articles/2018-11-05-modernizing-build-pipelines/index.md

 categories:
   - Continuous integration
 draft: false
+description: "This article about modernizing pipelines got published in our blog: www.thoughtworks.com/insights/blog/modernizing-your-build-pipelines"
 ---

 I have been writing an article about modernizing build pipelines and it finally got published in our [Insights Blog](https://www.thoughtworks.com/insights): https://www.thoughtworks.com/insights/blog/modernizing-your-build-pipelines